tommitchell28/clean-code-guidelines/README.md

 Typically, a class is named in one of two ways:

-- A **thing** - When represents an entity, concept, or complex data structure.
+- A **thing** - When representing an entity, concept, or complex data structure.
 - A **'do-er'** - When encapsulating actions, behaviors, or responsibilities.

 ##### 'Thing' Naming Examples (Problem Domain)